kamaal4/kamaal4/README.md

-# Welcome to Mustafa Kamaal's GitHub Profile! 👋
+# Hello!
+This is Mustafa Kamaal's profile 👋

-Hi there!
 I am a skilled mobile app developer with expertise in both iOS and Android platforms, bringing user-centered design, performance optimization, and seamless integration to every project.
 With a solid understanding of Swift, SwiftUI, Kotlin, and Android Jetpack Compose, I build high-quality, scalable applications that provide a smooth and engaging user experience.

 Beyond mobile development, I have a working knowledge of backend technologies, which enables me to understand and improve API integrations, optimize data flow, and troubleshoot server-related issues efficiently.
 This cross-disciplinary expertise allows me to collaborate effectively with backend teams and ensure cohesive end-to-end solutions.